notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 Need to save that result?
 `fetch https://jsonplaceholder.typicode.com/todos/ | get title | to-json | save titles.json`

-This can all be done with existing shells but not in a the same concise and declarative way.
+This can all be done with existing shells but not in the same concise and declarative way.

 Lastly, `open` an NES rom and see how nushell handles this - you'll need nushell installed with --all-features`.